andreterceiro/dio-ia--introduction/README.md

 - Machine learning;
 - Computing vision;
 - NLP - natural language processing;
-- Robotics - teacher example was about a robot learning a path based on obstacules of an area.
+- Robotics - teacher example was about a robot learning a path based on obstacules of an area;
+- Other sub areas.